 (Duplicate of Jataka #90) The Bodhisatta was once a wealthy merchant.
 A merchant from the border region sent a caravan to the Bodhisatta for trade and he gave the workers food and lodging.
 When the Bodhisatta sent a caravan to the border merchant, his men were not looked after.
 When the border merchant sent a second caravan, the Bodhisatta’s men looted their goods because of the ingratitude they had been shown.

 (Told in Jataka #546) The Bodhisatta was once a king’s advisor.
-After the Bodhisatta was framed for theft by four of the king’s advisors and fled to safety, a goddess living in the royal parasol told the king she would kill him if he did not solve four riddles, so the king invited the Bodhisatta back to save him.
+After the Bodhisatta was framed for theft by four of the king’s advisors and fled to safety, a goddess living in the royal parasol told the king she would kill him if he did not solve four riddles.
+The king was unable to do it, so he invited the wise Bodhisatta back to solve them and save him.

 (Duplicate of Jataka #249) The Bodhisatta was once corn merchant.
 A snake-charmer used a trained monkey in his show and he once had the Bodhisatta take care of him while he was away.
 When the owner returned, he beat his monkey with a stick.
 Soon after this the monkey escaped and though the snake-charmer promised to be kinder, the monkey chose to run away.